brentsimmons/inessential.com/posts/2019/08/20/immunization.markdown

 @title Immunization
 @pubDate 2019-08-20 13:19:23 -0700
-@modDate 2019-08-20 13:24:55 -0700
+@modDate 2019-08-20 13:36:27 -0700
 Before every major release I like to try and think of everything mean that people might say about the app.
 It’s fun!

-So I did this with the NetNewsWire Slack group.
+So went through this exercise on the NetNewsWire Slack group.
 Here’s a taste:

 * This took five years?
 I could write an RSS parser in a weekend.
 * Can’t get my Twitter and Facebook feeds.
 Whatever.
 * Doesn’t work with my Usenet host.
 * The information density of the timeline is… lacking.
 What the hell.
-* Not truly free software since it’s on a Mac.
+* Not truly open source since it’s on a Mac.
-* Not truly free software since it’s not GPL.
+* Not truly open source since it’s not GPL.
 * No vim keys.
 Why bother.
 * Regular people will never use an RSS reader.
 What’s the point?
 * Brent’s last good idea was in 2002.
 Consider this a textbook case of coasting.